Mastodon State Historic Site hosts Sensory Sensitive Night Aug. 2

-From 4:30 pm. to 6:30 p.m., museum visitors will be able to enjoy dimmed lighting and smaller crowds.
+From 4:30-6:30 p.m., museum visitors will be able to enjoy dimmed lighting and smaller crowds.

 Please call the museum office at 636-464-2976 for more information.
-Mastodon State Historic Site is located at 1050 Charles J. Becker Drive in Imperial, Missouri.
+Mastodon State Historic Site is located at 1050 Charles J. Becker Dr. in Imperial.

 For more information on state parks and historic sites, visit mostateparks.com.
 Missouri State Parks is a division of the Missouri Department of Natural Resources.